With the war, came other changes as well. In 1942 the ASMA was renamed the Grocery Manufacturers of America (GMA)… Gotta love the name changes!

 Today, the grocery industry uses more pallets than any other industry, and many retail industries and other fast moving consumer goods (FMCG) have also adopted this standard pallet size.
 In fact, a study completed by Virginia Tech and the USDA Forest Service found that 26% of all pallets used in North America are 48 x 40, making it the most common pallet size.

-Commonly known as the GMA pallet, this 48 x 40 four-way pallet has 48” stringers and 40” deckboards, but there is quite a bit of variation in component thickness, lumber grade, fasteners, wood species, etc. As more and more of the production process becomes automated, using the same standard pallet size allows equipment and automation processes to seamlessly switch between manufacturers.
+Despite the GMA being renamed the CBA in 2019, the standard 48” x 40” pallet is commonly referred to as the GMA pallet.
+The GMA pallet has 48” stringers and 40” deckboards, but there is quite a bit of variation in component thickness, lumber grade, fasteners, wood species, etc. As more and more of the production process becomes automated, using the same standard pallet size allows equipment and automation processes to seamlessly switch between manufacturers.

 Standard Pallet Sizes Go International